kcwian/pwm2x/README.txt

-# buzz's 8 channel PWM to PPM converter for RC use.
+# buzz's 8 channel PWM to PPM & SBUS converter for RC use

+With sbus code from https://www.rcgroups.com/forums/showthread.php?2420473-Arduino-S-BUS-Packet-Generator-Code

 # start with:
 * an Arduino with a Atmega328 or 328p chip on it.